 A-1: Individuals will indicate on their Form 1040, 1040A, or 1040EZ if they have complied with the individual shared responsibility mandate by checking box 61 of Form 1040 (line 38 of Form 1040A or line 11 of Form 1040EZ)..
 Individuals who qualify for exemptions or exceptions from the individual shared responsibility mandate will need to complete and file Form 8965.

 Q-2: What is the Form 1095-C?

 A-2: The Form 1095-C provides information about the health coverage offered by your employer.
 The coverage the employer offered to you meets employer’s obligations is not necessarily the same coverage in which you actually enrolled.
-Information regarding the coverage that employer made available to you will be found in the Form 1095-C. The Form 1095-C will be distributed by March 31, 2016.
+Information regarding the coverage that the employer made available to you will be found in the Form 1095-C. The Form 1095-C will be distributed by January 31, 2018.

-A-5: The IRS has stated that you do not have to wait for a Form 1095-C from your employer to file your individual income tax return.
-You can use other forms of documentation instead of the Form 1095 information returns to prepare your tax return.
+A-4: The IRS has stated that you do not have to wait for a Form 1095-C from your employer to file your individual income tax return.
+You can use other forms of documentation instead of the Form 1095-c information to prepare your tax return.
 Other forms of documentation that would provide proof of your insurance coverage include:

 If you and your entire family were covered for the entire year, you may check the full-year coverage box on your return.
 If you or your family members did not have coverage for one or more months of the calendar year, you may claim an exemption or make an individual shared responsibility payment.

 You will not need to send the IRS proof of your health coverage.
 However, you should keep any documentation with your other tax records.
 This includes records of your family’s employer-provided coverage, premiums paid, and type of coverage.

 Q-5: Should I wait to file my individual tax return until I receive a Form 1095-A?